redhat-openstack/website/source/uncategorized/deploying-rdo-to-a-virtual-machine-environment-using-rdo-via-instack.html.md

        sudo echo "stack ALL=(root) NOPASSWD:ALL" >> /etc/sudoers.d/stack
        sudo chmod 0440 /etc/sudoers.d/stack

-## Recommended Default Values

-These environment variables are used in several places in TripleO.
-These are the suggested default values and can be changed to suit your specific environment needs.
-Just export any or all of these before you start the installation process.

-         # disk size in GB to set for each virtual machine created
-        export NODE_DISK=30
-        # memory in MB allocated for each virtual machine created
-        export NODE_MEM=2048
-        # Operating system distribution to set for each virtual machine created
-        export NODE_DIST=fedora
-        # CPU count assigned to each virtual machine created
-        export NODE_CPU=1
-        # 64 bit architecture
-        export NODE_ARCH=amd64

 ## Virtual Host Installation

 1. Add export of LIVBIRT_DEFAULT_URI to your bashrc file.